Process for Receiving Accommodations

 It often helps to have another student who is a good note-taker provide copies of his/her notes so that the student with a learning disability can give his/her full attention to the lecture.

-- Meet with the disabilities coordinator at the beginning of each quarter and discuss the need for a note-taker.
+- Meet with the DSSC at the beginning of each quarter and discuss the need for a note-taker.
 Provide relevant course information.
 The disabilities coordinator will search for a qualified note-taker.
 A student may find his/her own note-taker as long as the quality of the notes are approved by the instructor.
 The note-taker needs to fill out the necessary paperwork at the TLC.

 - Attend each class period for which note-taker is taking notes.